Potassium Citrate-Sodium Citrate-Citric Acid Solution

 Potassium Citrate-Sodium Citrate-Citric Acid Solution Description

-Potassium Citrate-Citric Acid Solution is a stable and pleasant-tasting oral systemic alkalizer containing potassium citrate and citric acid in a sugar-free, non-alcoholic base.
+Potassium Citrate and Citric Acid Oral Solution USP is a stable and pleasant-tasting oral systemic alkalizer containing potassium citrate and citric acid in a sugar-free, non-alcoholic base.

-Potassium Citrate-Citric Acid Solution contains in each teaspoonful (5 mL):
+Potassium Citrate and Citric Acid Oral Solution USP contains in each teaspoonful (5 mL):

 Potassium citrate is absorbed and metabolized to potassium bicarbonate, thus acting as a systemic alkalizer.
 The effects are essentially those of chlorides before absorption and those of bicarbonates subsequently.
 Oxidation is virtually complete so that less than 5% of the potassium citrate is excreted in the urine unchanged.